-TITLE 8 SOCIAL SERVICES
+TITLE 8 SOCIAL

-CHAPTER 326 CASE MANAGEMENT SERVICES
+CHAPTER 326 CASE

-PART 2 CASE MANAGEMENT SERVICES FOR ADULTS WITH DEVELOPMENTAL
+MANAGEMENT SERVICES FOR ADULTS WITH DEVELOPMENTAL DISABILITIES

-8.326.2.1 ISSUING AGENCY: New Mexico Human Services Department.
+8.326.2.1 ISSUING AGENCY: New Mexico Health Care Authority.

 8.326.2.2 SCOPE: The rule applies to the general public.

-8.326.2.4 DURATION: Permanent
+8.326.2.4 DURATION: Permanent.

-8.326.2.5 EFFECTIVE DATE: February 1, 1995 [unless a later date is cited at the end of a section]
+8.326.2.5 EFFECTIVE DATE: July 1, 2024, unless a later date is cited at the end of a section.

 8.326.2.6 OBJECTIVE: The objective of these regulations is to provide policies for the service portion of the New Mexico medicaid program.
 These policies describe eligible providers, covered services, noncovered services, utilization review, and provider reimbursement.